Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Our Africa Overland Tour continues east to the doorstep of Mikumi National Park, known for its sweeping Mkata Floodplains, distinctive baobabs, and varied wildlife.
 En-route we have a quick stop in Baobab Valley, a beautiful valley dotted with ancient, towering baobab trees that cast dramatic silhouettes against the African savannah backdrop.
 This makes a perfect setting for a group picture.

 Our campsite is located on the outskirts of Mikumi National Park, part of a vast 75,000 square kilometer (29,000 square mile) protected wilderness shared with the adjoining Selous Game Reserve.
-This afternoon you have the opportunity to book a game drive in Mikumi National Park.
 The park is especially known for its big cats – lions and the elusive leopards – attracted to the huge herds of grazing herbivores on the plains.
 Other animals to be spotted include elephants, giraffes, hippos, buffaloes, zebras, and wildebeests.
 While the park is also home to both white and black rhinos, sightings are rare.

-• Optional Activity: Afternoon game drive in Mikumi National Park
+• Optional Activity: Safari game drive in Mikumi National Park, Cultural Tours

 • Meals: Breakfast, Lunch & Dinner